-- 'The Trust' means Initio Learning Trust. - 'School' means a school (academy) in Initio Learning Trust. - 'Trustee' means a Trustee of the Trust and member of the Board of Trustees, which is the legal governing board of the Trust; a Trustee is also a Director of the Trust. - 'Governing body' and 'LGB' means a local school committee that is a committee of the Board, and 'governor' means a member of a local school committee. - 'Headteacher' means the principal of the school. - 'CEO' means the chief executive officer of the Trust (or an executive officer to whom they have delegated specific authority to act on their behalf).
+- 'The Trust' means Initio Learning Trust. - 'School' means a school (academy) in Initio Learning Trust. - 'Trustee' means a Trustee of the Trust and member of the Board of Trustees, which is the legal governing board of the Trust; a Trustee is also a Director of the Trust. - 'Local School Committee' and 'LSC' means a local school committee that is a committee of the Board, and 'governor' means a member of a local school committee. - 'Headteacher' means the headteacher of the school. - 'CEO' means the chief executive officer of the Trust (or an executive officer to whom they have delegated specific authority to act on their behalf). - 'LA' means the Local Authority